Global health champion Paul Farmer dies at 62

 Boston (AFP) – Paul Farmer, an American physician and medical anthropologist renowned for his innovative work in providing health care to poorer countries, died Monday at age 62, his Partners in Health group said.

-Farmer's work on providing healthcare solutions to poorer countries brought him wide acclaim.
+Farmer's work on providing healthcare solutions through a vast network he helped set up in some of the world's poorest countries brought him wide acclaim.
 A 2003 book profiling him, "Mountains Beyond Mountains," called him "the man who would cure the world."

+"Paul's passing is an immense loss to the world," former US president Bill Clinton, who worked closely with Farmer to help impoverished Haiti, said in a statement.

+Clinton said he, his wife Hillary and daughter Chelsea -- who considered Farmer a mentor -- were "devastated" by the loss of "one of the most extraordinary people we have ever known."

+"His pioneering work with Partners In Health touched millions of lives, advanced global health equity, and fundamentally changed the way health care is delivered in the most impoverished places on Earth," said the statement from the Clinton Foundation.
+"He was brilliant, passionate, kind and humble."

-Samantha Power, the former US ambassador to the United Nations, tweeted that Farmer was "a giant" in his field.
+Samantha Power, a former US ambassador to the United Nations, tweeted that Farmer was "a giant" in his field.

 "Devastating news," she posted.
 "Paul Farmer gave everything -- everything -- to others.
 He saw the worst, and yet did all he could to bring out the best in everyone he encountered."